DeweyMarco/Volleyball-Data/NCAA Games/README.md

 # NCAA Games
-This is a collection of Random NCAA Volleyabll games for the purpose of determining the percetage chance a team has to win a match for a given score.
+This is a collection of Random NCAA volleyball games to determine the percentage chance a team has to win a match for a given score.

 ## Usage